salesforcecli/plugin-packaging/messages/package_delete.md

 # flags.no-prompt.summary

-Don’t prompt before deleting the package.
+Don't prompt before deleting the package.

+# flags.undelete.summary

+Undelete a deleted package.

 # prompt-delete

-Deleted packages can’t be recovered.
+Deleted packages can't be recovered.

 Do you want to continue? (y/n)